Graduate Alumni Careers

 Ben writes: “I am continuously inspired by the interdisciplinary nature of Classics as a field at the intersection of so many others.
 Classicists’ knowledge of Ancient Greece and Rome enables them to encounter additional fields and engage with them in order to study nuanced relationships between words, cultures, languages, and peoples.
 Accordingly, the University of Maryland’s Classics MA Program allowed me to explore these complexities in-depth and equipped me with a distinct skillset that has enabled me to pursue a fulfilling career as an academic librarian."

-Dr. Silverman obtained a PhD degree in Classics in 2022 from the University of Florida, and is now an Assistant Professor in Classical Studies at The College of Wooster.
+KENNETH SILVERMAN (2013) obtained a PhD degree in Classics in 2022 from the University of Florida.

 Megan's classical studies background boosted her ability to zealously study for the bar exam and in 2019 she was admitted to the State Bar of Montana.
 She now puts her analytical expertise to work as the Senior Research Associate at Verified Voting, a nonpartisan nonprofit organization that advocates for legislation and regulations that promote the accuracy, transparency, and verifiability of U.S. elections.
 Megan also offers pro bono support to the Animal Legal Defense Fund’s attorney network and has had articles published in the University of Pennsylvania Journal of Law and Social Change and the DePaul Journal of Women, Gender and the Law.

-Andrea writes: “After completing my MA in Classical Studies with an emphasis on women in antiquity in 2003, I combined my passion for feminist studies and social justice by volunteering as a crisis counselor at a local rape crisis center.
-This led me to pursue another degree in counseling.
-I am a Licensed Professional Counselor in Philadelphia, and for the past 10 plus years I have been a therapist and clinical supervisor for multi-traumatized and multi-stressed families in the home and outpatient settings.
-I currently work for the School District of Philadelphia providing therapy to children and families, as well as supporting the school in being trauma-informed to support the community after this collective trauma.
+ANDREA MCNULTY (2003).
+For our 2023 Newsletter, Andrea wrote: "After earning my MA in Classical Studies with an emphasis on women in antiquity in 2003, I have been able to fuse my passion for feminist studies and social justice into a career of being a therapist.
+I am a Licensed Professional Counselor in Philadelphia who provides psychotherapy, counseling, consultation, and clinical supervision.
+I currently work for the School District of Philadelphia providing therapy and case management to children and families, as well as supporting the implementation of trauma-informed practices.
+My experience in studying the classics has been integral to fostering my curiosity, empathy, critical thinking, and the integration of research/best practices into my work."

 My strong knowledge of Latin from my coursework at the University of Maryland was crucial to my work as an editor in which I translated manuscripts in order to index them for theological and social/political topics.
 Eventually acting as Managing Editor, I became proficient in XML and TEI-encoding, which to my mind, at least, has its own vocabulary and grammar.
 The knowledge of Latin grammar instilled during my time as a graduate student was vital to my understanding and application of XML tagging and TEI metadata standards.
 It was from this experience that I developed a keen interest in making special collections and otherwise inaccessible primary materials accessible, especially in digital formats, and gained valuable insight into the importance of access to culturally and historically significant source documents for supporting humanities scholarship.